unrealblood/todo-list-reactjs-frontend/README.md

-This is a [React.js](https://react.dev/) internship project currently in development and not hosted on any server.
+This is a [React.js](https://react.dev/) internship project (ToDo List) frontend, currently in development and not hosted on any server.

 ## Getting Started